Four Knights Game, Scotch Variation

 History and Notable Players

 It arises from the Four Knights Game.
-Among the most prolific practitioners on the White side are Yochanan Afek (30 games), Moshe Czerniak (30 games), Pavel Potapov (28 games).
-On the Black side, notable exponents include Oleg Korneev (19 games), Svetozar Gligoric (19 games), Peter Lukacs (18 games).
+Among the most prolific White practitioners are Yochanan Afek (30 games), Moshe Czerniak (30 games), Pavel Potapov (28 games).
+Black-side regulars include Oleg Korneev (19 games), Svetozar Gligoric (19 games), Peter Lukacs (18 games).

 Practice on Chessiverse